-Financing: Allocation of staff time and cost of bilingual outreach materials through General Fund down payment assistance for this program by the end of the 2nd year of the Housing Element cycle.
+Responsible Party: City Manager & Planning Department Financing: Allocation of staff time and cost of bilingual outreach materials through General Fund Timeframe: City to evaluate if its CDBG Homebuyer Program can be used for down payment assistance for this program by the end of the 2 nd year of the Housing Element cycle.
 CHIP and Habitat to be in development on at least one project each or in collaboration by the end of the Housing Element cycle.